FeatureBaseDB/www/content/whitepaper/whitepaper.md

 February 28th of 2017, Pilosa would only need to run the query in three bit matrices, the "2016" matrix, the "January 2017" matrix, and the "February 2017" matrix.
-These time range queries return bitmaps like other queries in Pilosa, so they can naturally be combined with boolean logic, and used as filters in TopN queries.
+These time range queries return bitmaps like other queries in Pilosa, so they can naturally be combined with boolean logic, and used as filters in group by queries.

+# Attributes
+Pilosa can store metadata pertaining to rows and columns in an embedded [BoltDB](https://github.com/boltdb/bolt) key/value database.
+The intention is that attributes should be used to store information that is specific to a row or column.
+There are a couple of uses for attributes.
+First, row and column attributes can be returned in query results.
+In an example where the columns of an *index* represent individual people, one might store each person's name in the column attributes.
+In that case, a query could be specified to return the list of *columnIds* that represent the query, as well as the list of names that make up that result set.
+Second, attributes on rows can be used as filters in TopN queries.
+If a Pilosa *field* contains rows that represent movies, and each row is given an attribute called genre with values like "comedy" and "drama", then one could perform a TopN query on the movie *field* filtered by genre.

 # Software Architecture